blogSoul/blogSoul/README.md

 -->

-- 🔭 I’m currently working as Web Backend Developer
+- 🔭 I’m currently working as Web Full stack Developer
-- 🌱 I’m currently learning Java and Spring
+- 🌱 I’m currently learning Java, javascript and Spring
 - ⚡ Fun fact: A lifetime wish is playing "Kapustin Prelude from '8 Concert Etude, op.
 40'" 🎹
 - 📫 How to reach me: On email📧